 The High School Early Admission program allows high school students in grades 9-12 the opportunity to discover the college experience at Macomb Community College.
-Students in grades 9-10 and home schooled students must meet with the Early Admit Coordinator prior to applying.
+Students in grades 9-10 and home-schooled students must meet with the Manager of Admissions, Outreach and Early Admit programs prior to applying.
 The Early Admission process begins with an agreement between the student, his or her parent, and the student's authorized high school official.
 High school students may be considered for college course offerings in which they meet any prerequisite and/or placement test requirements.